open-contracting-extensions/public-private-partnerships/docs/framework.md

 Forecast IRR

- Structured information and supporting details about the forecast IRR of the PPP should be provided in the `contract/financeSummary` section of an OCDS release.
+Structured information and supporting details about the forecast IRR of the PPP should be provided in the `contract/financeSummary` section.

 **Schema**: Information can be provided using the following OCDS fields.